Migrate data from PolarDB-X 2.0 to Tablestore

 If you use an existing instance, the database information is automatically filled in.
 You do not need to enter it again.

-If you do not use an existing instance, you must enter the following database information.
+If you do not use an existing instance, enter the database information below.

 Database Type